Pollinator Garden at Tibbits Park in downtown White Plains

 - Help with grant procurement.

-- Chair a kickoff committee to design an event that will really get attention.
+- Plan and implement an event that will really get attention.

 - Your idea here.